gullabi/gullabi.github.io/blog/_posts/2021-06-29-pensem-FOSS-article.md

 ---
 layout: post
-title: 'The differentiating factor for Catalan: the free and open source software community'
+title: 'The differentiating factor for Catalan: the free and open software community'
 lang: en
 category: en
 image: